-As soon as one Great Power controls 18 Supply Centers, it is said to have "gained control of Europe," and the player representing that Great Power is the winner.
-Players may terminate the game by mutual agreement before a winner is determined, in which case all players who still have pieces on the board share equally in a draw.
+As soon as one Great Power controls eighteen (18) Supply Centers, it is said to have "gained control of Europe".
+The player representing that Great Power is the winner.
+Players may terminate the game by concensus agreement before a winner is determined in this manner, in which case all players who still have pieces on the board share equally in a draw.